Get Involved

 ● Become successful, contributing, adult citizens

-Being a mentor is being a positive role model for a child, between 7-18 years old, who
+Being a mentor is being a positive role model for a child, between 6-18 years old, who needs and wants one, possibly because

-● Guardians, due to various circumstances, are unable to dedicated as much time as
+● Guardians, due to various circumstances, are

-● There is a desire to confide in an adult other than their immediate family
+● There is a desire to confide in an adult other

-● There is a need for a youth to have a consistent adult in their life
+● There is a need for a youth to have a consistent

-Your weekly visit with your mentee may include activities such as a visiting the library,
+Your weekly visit with your mentee may include activities such as a

-walking in the park, attending a sporting event, shopping, job shadowing, helping with
+visiting the library, walking in the park, attending a sporting event,

-school work or just talking about what’s going on.
+to eat and talking about what’s going on.